JeeWeetje/lora-azure-iot-workshop/TheThingsNetwork.md

-# The Things Network & Azure IoT: a perfect combination
+# From device to acting on insights with the Azure IoT platform
 ## Getting started with the The Things Uno and The Things Network

 ![alt tag](img/msft/Picture01-overview.png)